satansdeer/satansdeer.github.com/src/pages/posts/react-state/index.md

 <a name="what_is_state"></a>
 ## What Is State

-So basically `state` is a plain javascript object where component stores relevant data.
+So basically `state` is a plain Javascript object where component stores relevant data.
 The difference between `state` and any other object you can store inside your component is that React monitors it and will trigger re-render on `state` update.

 As state updates cause re-render – it makes sense to only store variables that are needed for rendering.
 So if you have some variable related to the component, but that you don't use in your `render` method – it makes sense to just use it as a regular instance variable and not put it into `state`.